Wide Open Walls (Sacramento Mural Festival): 2019

 The 2019 festival continued to showcase diverse perspectives in street art expanding into Sacramento communities traditionally underserved by its economy.
 California natives Raphael Delgado and Kirileigh Jones created colorful floral works to large city walls, while British artist (and sometime Sacramento resident) David Puck painted a series of murals concerned with mental health awareness.
 Los Angeles artist Eliseo Art Silva, who immigrated to California from the Philippines, contributed a mural depicting the Filipino migration to a wall at California State University, Sacramento, which also provided walls for artists Hoxxoh and Jilian Evelyn.

 2020

 A scaled down version of the festival took place in September 2020 and featured works by Sacramento and Bay Area artists.

 Criticism

 After the 2017 festival some local residents raised concerns that an investment in public art within was signaling the gentrification of the city to appeal to the creative class, potentially impacting the cost of living in low-income neighborhoods that are often populated with Brown and Black people.
-However, local muralist and WOW contributor Aik Brown expresses his motivation for adding his art on the walls of the community he grew up in, "I feel that my work provides a sense of peace, love, and happiness while also dealing with and discussing societal issues around race, politics, violence by the police, and living in America while Black.
+Local muralist and WOW contributor Aik Brown expresses his motivation for adding his art on the walls of the community he grew up in, "I feel that my work provides a sense of peace, love, and happiness while also dealing with and discussing societal issues around race, politics, violence by the police, and living in America while Black.
 I am creating a new body of work that will focus on these issues...through family, nature, and spirituality."